marcoalopez/Python_course/README.md

 ![logos](img/logos.png)

 This is an introductory course to the Python programming language for data analysis using examples from the earth sciences.
-This course aims to give an overview (i.e. breadth rather than depth) of the Python programming language and the main scientific analysis libraries to start using it in your data analysis and add a new free scientific analysis tools to your portfolio.
+This course aims to give an overview (breadth rather than depth) of the Python programming language and the main scientific analysis libraries to start using it in your workflow and add a new free scientific analysis tools to your portfolio.
 The principles of the course are as follows:

 - establishing a solid language foundation